 Scientific and Professional Membership

-- Member, International Society of Electrochemistry (ISE)
+- Member of International Society of Electrochemistry (ISE)

-- Member, Bioelectrochemical Society (BES)
+- Member of Bioelectrochemical Society (BES)

 Dr. Veerappan Mani is currently a Research Scientist at the Sensors Lab, in the Electrical Engineering Department, CEMSE, King Abdullah University of Science and Technology (KAUST).